anduresu/grounhog-test/README.md

 A command-line AI coding assistant built in Rust, designed to help developers with coding tasks, analysis, and assistance.

+Following the steps done in https://ghuntley.com/specs/ Overall it does work but it is really slow.
+Rust carries a lot of weight, requires tests for python and speed improvement.

+Most issues are regarding context-window management from cursor per task done.
+And overall speed could be improved by doing a task dependency graph with BFS completion.

 ## Features

 - **Command-line Interface**: Clean, intuitive CLI built with clap